nushell/nushell.github.io/book/aliases.md

 ## List all loaded aliases

-Your useable aliases can be seen in `$nu.scope.aliases`.
+Your useable aliases can be seen in `scope aliases` and `help aliases`.

 ## Persisting